The threat from organised immigration crime

 The nature of people smuggling reflects political and legal developments, and humanitarian crises in other countries, making this an ever-changing threat.
 The closure of migrant camps in France in 2016/17 reduced opportunistic attempts to gain entry to the UK but has provided opportunities to organised crime groups, who facilitate a greater proportion of crossings.
 Belgium has now become a major focus for people smugglers targeting the UK.

-The number of people smuggled across the Mediterranean has reduced over the last year; there are a number of issues behind this, including law enforcement activity and greater border security.
+The number of boats detected arriving to, or heading for, the UK is increasing.
+Highest monthly average number of people per boat January – December 2022.
+There are a number of issues behind this, including law enforcement activity and greater border security.
 However migrants around Libya are frequently robbed, tortured, raped and coerced into forced labour or prostitution.
 People smuggled across the seas are generally transported in overcrowded and inadequate craft.

 Indeed smuggling methods are generally dangerous and traumatic whatever the means of transport and many people have died in their bid to reach Northern Europe.